« The Knives Are Out | HomePage | BrainDead »

 And the site "posts" a photo that runs with all your entries.

-I started using the following photo as I.D. about 10 days ago.
+I started using the following photo as I.D. awhile back.
 Not sure why.
-It's nearly 40 years old....found it in a box of photographs, rummaging through the closet recently.
+It's nearly 40 years old....found in a box of photographs, rummaging through the closet recently.

 Bloggers started asking me questions about the photo.
 Who’s the woman?
 When was the photo taken?
 Am I wearing a Navy uniform?
 Why do we look so sad?, one asked.